WORDS ANWAR ANIS

 For example, 3D printed casts or prosthesis will improve recovery and long-term quality of life.
 The regulatory framework also needs to support the faster adoption of such health technologies, to ensure Malaysia is able to maintain its advantage as a healthcare travel destination.

 Competitive and facilitative immigration policies, for healthcare travelers especially, will allow Malaysia to be serve a greater no of patients, which in turn lowers the cost of investment in health-related technologies and equipment, thus enabling more Malaysians to access it as well.

 Some of our neighbouring countries continue to attract patients from a number of different countries, despite being less competitive overall than Malaysia, primarily due to the ease of arriving into the country.

-Thus, they are able to invest in technologies such as thehealthy Proton beam, as fee paying foreign patients ensure there is a sufficient volume of patients for these advanced and latest modalities.
+Thus, they are able to invest in technology such as proton beam, as fee-paying foreign patients ensure there is a sufficient volume of patients for these advanced and latest modalities.